Ant-Man (Scott Lang): The second Ant-Man

 When his daughter Cassie became seriously ill, Scott Lang sought out Dr. Erica Sondheim, the only person capable of helping her.
-However, at the very moment he attempted to contact her, Sondheim was forcibly taken away to Cross Technological Enterprises, and in order to get her out, he decided to return to burglary as a final resort.
+However, at the very moment he attempted to contact her, Sondheim was forcibly taken away to Cross Technological Enterprises, and to get her out, he decided to return to burglary as a final resort.
 He broke into Hank Pym's home and stole the Ant-Man suit and shrinking gas canisters.
 Garbed as Ant-Man, Lang broke into Cross Enterprises and discovered that Sondheim was being held prisoner by Darren Cross.
 He rescued the doctor from Cross' clutches and was relieved when Sondheim was able to save his beloved Cassie's life.
 Upon being confronted by Pym (as Yellowjacket), Lang intended to return the Ant-Man suit to Pym and turn himself in for its theft, but Pym, aware of the use to which Lang had put the stolen goods, offered to let him keep them, provided he only use them to uphold the law.

 Hero

 Shortly after, Scott Lang donned the Ant-Man costume on various occasions, primarily to assist Iron Man and the Avengers.
 Scott came to the rescue when Iron Man was trapped in his armor in the aftermath of a system overload.
 He also helped Yellowjacket (Hank Pym's alias at the time) attempt to rescue the Wasp captured by Dr. Parnell Solomon, and alongside the Avengers he first battled Taskmaster.
 He then battled Odd John's mutated insects, and encountered Biotron of the Micronauts.
 Alongside Spider-Man, he again battled Taskmaster, exploiting Taskmaster's belief that he was Pym by using his growth capsules on one of his ants as a surprise tactic.
 As Lang, he attempted to stop the Raiders at a Dallas electronics engineers convention.
 He then battled the malfunctioning GARD computer security system at Stark International.
 As Lang, he aided Iron Man and Jim Rhodes against Mauler.
 He then met the Fantastic Four, and on their behalf first journeyed to a "micro-world", and joined the Thing in battle against its denizens.

 Scott was instrumental in helping Iron Man discover who possessed copies of his technology during the "Armor Wars" storyline.

 He also aided the Avengers in infiltrating Taskmaster's henchmen-training facility, battling the Taskmaster alongside Hawkeye, and visited Henry Pym while he was in prison.
 He encountered Rick Jones and Alpha Flight, and then battled Dire Wraiths alongside Rom and Starshine.
-Scott was serving in an Avengers back-up team created when Baron Helmut Zemo's Masters of Evil took control of the Mansion and captured some of the current team; he even helped the Wasp defeat the Absorbing Man and Titania when they attacked a hospital in an attempt to kill a comatose Hercules.
+Scott was serving in an Avengers back-up team created when Helmut Zemo's Masters of Evil took control of the Mansion and captured some of the current team; he even helped the Wasp defeat Absorbing Man and Titania when they attacked a hospital in an attempt to kill a comatose Hercules.
 He accidentally shrank Spider-Man and battled the Scarlet Beetle.
 He also battled Dragonfly.